HeliumAce/personal-site/methods/design-maturity.md

 ### Design team onboarding guide

-This is a quick and easy starting point to organize onboarding material for new team members.
-Every organization is different so consider this an accelerant, not the finished product.
+A practical foundation to organize onboarding material for new team members.
+Every organization is different so use this as a springboard to build your own guide.

 🔗 [View this method](https://www.notion.so/domake/New-hire-onboarding-d1d4b18f07094538b1f1159e2ee4ec40?pvs=4)